the-pudding/last-two-minute-report/README.md

 ## Manual fixes
 * conversion of pdf to text for `L2M-BKN-ORL-12-16-16.pdf` resulted in a period + line break for the last entry

+## Questions
+* Who is the the worst ref?
+* Have any decisions had direct impacts on betting lines?
+* Is any player getting start treatment?
+* Home/away advantage?

+## Possible charts
+* stacked bar/histogram of when calls are wrong (separate regulation and OT or just final 2 mins of each)
+* bar charts of wrong call types
+* over the course of season comparison? team by team breakdown / lookup
+* home vs away
+* star treatment
+* worst ref leaderboard